llwyd/xPong/README.md

 # xPong
 A simple implementation of pong using X11.
 # Background
-I've been interested in getting into game development for a while and figured making a basic pong game in C.
 #How to use
 Clone the repository and compile using the makefile.  cygwin users will need to invoke `startxwin ./xPong` to start the game.